 Business rates are charged on most business properties such as shops, offices, pubs, warehouses and factories.
 However, the property doesn't have to be used for a business - if it is used for purposes which are not domestic it is likely to be rateable.
 We will send you a business rates bill each year.

-The Valuation Office Agency sets the rateable value of business premises by using property details such as rental information.
+The VOA sets the rateable value of business premises by using property details such as rental information.

 We use the rateable value and the business rates multiplier (set by central government) to calculate your business rates bill.